ReLog: Execution-Aware Logging with Runtime Feedback for LLM-Oriented Debugging: Research Questions

 \textbf{Different language models exhibit varying logging generation behaviors while maintaining stable debugging performance.} For example, Qwen3-Coder-30B generates the highest number of logs on average, producing 7.50 statements per method in the direct debugging scenario.
 In contrast, GLM-4.7 generates fewer logs with an average of 4.41 statements.
 Despite these distinct differences in logging quantity, all models achieve similar levels of debugging effectiveness.
 This outcome suggests that the iterative refinement process successfully adapts the generated logs to the specific requirements of the debugging task.
 It ensures that the necessary runtime information is captured regardless of the specific generation style of the chosen model.

+\textbf{\tool-generated logs remain useful when consumed by different downstream LLMs.} Table~\ref{tab:cross_downstream_llms} reports F1 scores when the downstream log consumer is changed while the generated logs are reused.
+Across all four downstream LLMs and both debugging settings, \tool achieves the best F1 score among all logging methods.
+With DeepSeek-V3 as the downstream consumer, \tool reaches 0.520 F1 in direct debugging and 0.408 F1 in indirect debugging.
+With GPT-5-mini, \tool reaches 0.678 and 0.459.
+With the locally hosted Qwen3-Coder-30B, \tool still obtains the highest F1 scores of 0.421 and 0.369.
+With GLM-4.7, \tool again ranks first with 0.552 and 0.462.
+This cross-consumer analysis reduces the risk that \tool merely tailors logs to a single downstream agent and supports the claim that runtime-refined logs encode generally useful diagnostic evidence.

-\greybox{ \textbf{RQ2 Summary:} \tool consistently achieves strong debugging performance across different large language models.
-Although minor performance variations exist, all tested models yield comparable localization and repair results.
+\greybox{ \textbf{RQ2 Summary:} \tool consistently achieves strong debugging performance across different upstream generation models and downstream log-consuming models.
+Although performance varies across models, \tool remains the top-performing logging method in every evaluated cross-consumer setting.
 This consistency confirms that the effectiveness of \tool primarily stems from its iterative refinement mechanism guided by runtime feedback, rather than a strict reliance on any particular language model. }

-\subsection{RQ3: What is the impact of key components in \tool?}
+\subsection{RQ3: What Is the Impact of Key Components in \tool?}

-\textbf{\textit{Motivation.}} \tool integrates two core components: a compilation repair module and an iterative refinement mechanism guided by runtime feedback.
+\textbf{\textit{Motivation.}} \tool integrates three core mechanisms: a compilation repair module, iterative refinement, and runtime feedback.
 To validate the overall architecture of our framework, we isolate and evaluate the individual contribution of each element.
-Specifically, we investigate whether the observed performance benefits originate primarily from successfully resolving compilation errors or from continuously enhancing the logging statements through actual execution results.
-This ablation analysis justifies our specific design choices and confirms the necessity of both mechanisms to achieve optimal performance.
+Specifically, we investigate whether the observed performance benefits originate primarily from successfully resolving compilation errors, from multi-round source-based refinement, or from continuously enhancing the logging statements through actual execution results.
+This ablation analysis justifies our specific design choices and confirms the necessity of these mechanisms to achieve optimal performance.